LLP Group Governance

 - Continued use and development of AiDAN by the Group's Claims Solutions Group (CSG), AiDAN is a unique automated solution for property recovery triage.
 Using state of the art AI technology, AiDAN assesses potential claims and sets up new instructions.
 It combines our extensive expertise in property claims with advanced digital tools to facilitate swift claims processing.

 - Regular publication of our Lawcast podcast, examining legal topics across the full range of business sectors to address questions and challenges faced by business professionals in the UK and internationally.
-The business sectors include insurance, cyber risks, health regulation and NHS policy, real estate, commercial law and employment law.
-There has been a recent series on NHS estates.
+Recent podcasts have included a new Health Adviser series and a continuing NHS Estates Podcast series which discusses key topics and issues for real estate in the health and social care sector.

-- Informed Insurance: thought leadership for the global insurance market via the 2024 publication of predictions across the full spectrum of insurance risks, identifying key opportunities and challenges that the global insurance industry may face in the year ahead.
-The 160 predictions are broken down by service line, theme and region to provide a more bespoke approach.
-The themes are class actions, climate change, global risk, modernising the workplace, regulation and technology and AI.
+- Informed Insurance: thought leadership for the global insurance market via the 2025 publication of 150+ predictions across the full spectrum of insurance risks, identifying key opportunities and challenges that the global insurance industry may face in the year ahead.
+Social issues featured as a dominant theme.
+The predictions are categorised under six themes: geopolitics, environment, social, technology, economics and regulation.

-- The launch of the DACB Trust Hub which can give clients and colleagues instant access to due diligence information about the Group, including in relation to our innovative products, the security we apply to protect client data, and information on our adoption of AI.
+- The DACB Trust Hub which can give clients and colleagues instant access to due diligence information about the Group, including in relation to our innovative products, the security we apply to protect client data, and information on our adoption of AI.

 - Ongoing client collaboration around innovation, including AI.